edisonw/SLog/README.md

 * Fully LogCat compatible, all you need is to add an S in front of Log.
 * High Performance: Unified Pre-(Debug Flag Checking), or fork to fit your needs.
 * Flexible: Object/Arrays as parameters.
 * Install: 1.
-Drop in the three files into a package, start using it by replacing Log with SLog.
+Drop in the three files into a package.
+2. use it by replacing Log with SLog.